Marvin-VW/track_model_curve/README.md

 QML-based UI for an arc calculator using OpenCV, with arcs drawn via OpenCV's ellipse function.

-## Dependencies

-The project is based on the following components:

-* CMake
-* boost
-* googletest
-* fmt

-See [scripts/](https://github.com/Marvin-VW/track_model_curve/tree/main/scripts) for dependency install scripts for multiple distributions.

-GoogleTest is pulled in as a git submodule to avoid problems with missing cmake files in sub distributions.

 ## Usage

 Clone, prepare and build with the following steps: